jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

 CSLA manages the order fulfillment process.
 When an order arrives, they store the order details in their SQL database, and send a message for each order to their inventory management system running the warehouse.
 CSLA experiences a roughly 12-hour window that spans east to west coast business hours, during which they get most of their orders.
 The warehouse receives the message (which simply contains the order ID from the database), pulls up the order details identified in the message (by a lookup against the database), and then for each item in the order queues up a separate process to locate the item in inventory or place an order for it with their supplier.
 Once this initial status for each item in the order is collected, the inventory status is updated in the database and a confirmation email is sent to the customer indicating the estimated delivery date of their completed order (and if any items are in backorder).
 This inventory lookup rarely takes more than a few hours and never more than a day.

 They have reached a point where managing their server infrastructure is becoming a real challenge.
 Contoso wants to understand more about platform as a service (PaaS) solutions.
 They wonder if PaaS could help them focus their efforts more on the core business value rather than infrastructure.
-They have observed that Azure has received PCI compliance certification, and are interested in moving their solution to Azure.
+They have observed that Azure has received PCI compliance certification and are interested in moving their solution to Azure.
 "We're finding that with every upgrade, we're spending more and more engineering time on infrastructure and less on the experience that matters most to our fan base," says Miles Strom, Chief Executive Officer (CEO) of Contoso Sports League Association, "we need to rebalance those efforts."

 One example is in how they manage the usernames and passwords for call center operators and support staff, as applied to the call center admin website.
 Today they have a homegrown solution that stores usernames and passwords in the same database used for storing merchandise information.
 They have experimented with other third-party solutions in the past, and their employees found it jarring to see another company's logo displayed when logging into their own call center website.
 In creating their identity solution, they want to ensure they can brand the login screens with their own logo.
 Additionally, Contoso is concerned about hackers from foreign countries/regions gaining access to the administrator site.
 Before they choose an identity solution, they would like to see how it indicates such attempts.